Elsayed91/oot/README.md

 # Order of the Template (OOT)

-In the sacred halls of software development, the Order of the Template (OOT) stands as a bastion of structure and order amidst the chaos.
+In the sacred halls of Dev, the Order of the Template (OOT) stands as a bastion of structure and order amidst the chaos.
 The order, founded by the ancients, carries the mission of maintaining harmony between variables and templates, ensuring every template adheres to its rightful structure, and bringing light to the shadowy corners of Jinja and YAML.

-The Order of the Template provides a noble toolkit for Python developers, aiding them in their quests to parse YAML files and Jinja templates, resolve environment variables, and validate JSON schemas.
+The Order of the Template provides a noble toolkit for Python developers, aiding them in their quests to parse YAML files and Jinja templates, resolve environment variables, and validate schemas.

 ## The Code of the Order
 ### A Noble Quest